Park, buy tickets, shop, eat, and enjoy three exhibitions, a kids discovery room and a powerful 15-minute introductory film at the Visitor Center.

 Walk or take a shuttle to Jefferson's grave and the cemetery, which is owned by the descendants of Thomas Jefferson and his wife, Martha.

-Refuel at the Café at Monticello.
+Refuel at the Monticello Farm Table café.
 Stop by one of our Shops for snacks, beverages, books or one-a-kinds gifts and mementos of your visit.

 With a family-friendly tour, a discovery room, a hands-on activity center, gifts and food (including a seasonal ice cream cart), there's plenty that will keep your youngest engaged at Monticello.